 However, understanding the importance of daily flossing is an important step in dental health.
 Knowing why to do something can help keep you on track, and understanding the best practices when sliding that flossy string between our pearly whites.

-Create better dental practices by learning the science behind dental flossing.
+Create better dental practices by learning the science behind dental flossing from the family dentistry experts.

 Here’s Why You Should Floss, Despite the State of Your Dental Health

 Whether you’re a teeth brushing junkie or someone who scoffs at the suggestion of good dental health, flossing your teeth is important to the health of your teeth.
 Flossing helps keep your teeth clean and removes harmful germs and particles that can get deep into the teeth and cause additional problems.
-Without flossing, you are far more susceptible to longterm dental problems, such as gingivitis or tooth decay.
+Without flossing, you are far more susceptible to long-term dental problems, such as gingivitis or tooth decay which can leave you in immediate need of family dentistry care.
 However, regular flossing can help keep these hard-to-reach places clean and free of random food pieces that cause harm.

 Flossing reaches and removes particles that cannot be reached with a traditional toothbrush, or even special models, such as an electric toothbrush.
 Pairing a steady flossing routine alongside brushing is the only way to help ensure that your teeth and gums are as healthy and clean as possible.